Employee Discipline (OHQ)

 All disciplinary records must be removed from your personnel file after three years if your record has remained clear of similar offenses.

-If you believe you have been disciplined without just cause or in a manner inconsistent with progressive discipline, you can work with a Workplace Representative to request that AMAPCEO review the file and consider filing a formal dispute on your behalf.
-This must be done within 30 working days of your becoming aware of the issue.
+If you believe you have been disciplined without just cause or in a manner inconsistent with progressive discipline, you can work with a Workplace Representative to file a Stage One dispute.
+This must be done within 30 working days.